Understanding the Difference Between AI, Machine Learning, and Deep Learning

 What is Artificial Intelligence?

-Machine Learning is a subset of AI that focuses on the development of algorithms that allow computers to learn from and make predictions based on data.
-Rather than being explicitly programmed, these systems improve and evolve through exposure to new data.
+Machine learning is a subset of AI that focuses on the development of algorithms that allow computers to learn from and make predictions based on data.
+Instead of being explicitly programmed to perform a task, the machine is trained using large amounts of data and algorithms that give it the ability to learn how to perform the task.

 Plan Comparison